6.5 PRC vs. 6.5 Creedmoor: 6.5mm Long Range Battle

 Parting Shots

-With the 6.5 PRC winning 5/9 categories, you might think it's the winner, and in most instances, it would be.
-However, unless you're consistently shooting over 500 yards, the 6.5 Creedmoor will be your best bet simply based on ammo availability.
+With the 6.5 PRC winning 5/9 categories, you might think it's the winner.
+In most instances, it would be.
+However, unless you're consistently firing across distances greater than 500 yards, the 6.5 Creedmoor will be your beter bet based on ammo availability alone.

 What good is a long-distance rifle if you don't have any ammo for it?

-So, even though the 6.5 Creedmoor only won 4/9 sections, I say it won the most important sections and is the winner of the 6.5 PRC vs 6.5 Creedmoor battle.
+While the 6.5 Creedmoor only won 4/9 sections, I believe it won the more important sections.
+For that reason, I declare it the winner of the 6.5 PRC vs 6.5 Creedmoor battle.

-If you're upset with my decision, reach out to the ammo manufacturers to let them know they need to produce more 6.5 PRC ammo.
-Until I see more for a reasonable price, I stand by my decision.
+If you're upset with my decision, reach out to the ammo manufacturers and let them know they need to crank out more 6.5 PRC ammo.
+Until I see more for a reasonable price, I'll stand by my decision.

 Ammo Comparisons